CarlosCana/le-restaurant/README.md

-# README
+# Le Restaurant

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Here is the link to go visit the app https://le-restaurant.herokuapp.com/

+Things that are important in this app

-* Ruby version
+* Ruby 2.5.1

-* System dependencies

-* Configuration
+* Build in Rails

-* Database creation
+* No need for Database creation (Really?)

-* Database initialization
+* No need for Database initialization (Why would you do it?)

-* How to run the test suite
+* No need to run the test suite (Because there is none)

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+### Deployment instructions

-* ...
+``sq
+git clone <"link">
+bundle install
+rails s
+``

+And then throw a nice localhost:3000 in your brwoser and you're ready to go.

+and by the way, I (CCana) made this and I copied the text from this nice restaurant that you should visit if you live in Paris: https://www.ajidulce.fr/ (thank me later).

+You're welcome!